ymzuiku/svelte-zero-api/README.md

 **Todo**
 - Export API documentation
   - Typescript types are not "exportable" — I'm thinking of line comments as the most plausible solution.
-- Run response functions in the order, that they are written
 - Better examples
-- Fix error when index
-  - **Currently shows error**  users/index.ts  →  api.users.post({})

 ### **Requirements**
 - TypeScript in your SvelteKit project